 Lexus NX 300h review

 The Lexus NX 300h is a five-door SUV with extroverted styling.
-Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger sibling, including what Lexus calls a "self-charging" hybrid powertrain and standard four-wheel drive.
+Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger sibling, including what Lexus calls a "self-charging" hybrid powertrain and the the availability of four-wheel drive.